Cabana/jquery.cabana.youtube/README.md

 ## Data params
 * `id` - Youtube video ID, required.
 * `render-screenshot` - whether to render a screenshot before displaying iframe (boolean, optional).
-Default: `false`
+Default: `false`.
+Screenshot will not be rendered on touch devices.
 * `screenshot-src` - screenshot image source (string, optional).
 Default `youtube`.
 Could also be URL to image
 * `play-button` - render markup for play button? (boolean, optional).
 Default `true` if `render-screenshot` is also set to `true`